Teaching Resources for Embedding Ethics in Mathematics: Exercises, Projects, and Handouts: Exercises: Analysis

 This question asks you to consider what is natural about the natural numbers $\mathbb{N}$.
 Briefly recall the Peano axioms which we have used in our lectures to construct $\mathbb{N}$.
 Let $\mathbb{N}$ be a set satisfying

-\begin{enumerate} \item $\mathbb{N}$ contains a special element which we call $1$. \item There exists a bijective map $\sigma: \mathbb{N}\rightarrow \mathbb{N} \setminus \{1\}$. \item For every subset $S\subset \mathbb{N}$ such that $1\in S$ and if $n\in S$, then $\sigma(n)\in S$, it follows that $S = \mathbb{N}$. \end{enumerate} Which (if any) of $(a), (b)$ and $(c)$ feel natural to you, and why?
-Now consider that there are indigenous tribes who count differently.
-Some only have the language for the first few numbers, and then use ``many'' for every larger set, e.g., they'd count $1,2,3,4,5, \text{ many}$.
-Which of $(a), (b)$ and $(c)$ would feel natural to them?
-Do you see why we call it ``Peano's axioms'' and not ``Peano's Theorem''? \\(Hint: Do Peano's axioms work for a finite set?)
+\begin{enumerate} \item $\mathbb{N}$ contains a special element which we call $1$. \item There exists a injective map $\sigma: \mathbb{N}\rightarrow \mathbb{N} \setminus \{1\}$, $\sigma(n) \neq n$ for all $n \in \mathbb{N}$. \item For every subset $S\subset \mathbb{N}$ such that $1\in S$ and if $n\in S$, then $\sigma(n)\in S$, it follows that $S = \mathbb{N}$. \end{enumerate} Which (if any) of $(a), (b)$ and $(c)$ feel natural to you, and why?
+Now consider that there are indigenous tribes that potentially count differently.
+Some only have the language for the first few numbers, and then use ``many'' for every larger set.
+For example, they might count out loud $1,2,3,4,5, \text{ many}$.
+In your opinion, which of $(a), (b)$ and $(c)$ would feel natural to them?
+Do you see why we call it ``Peano's axioms'' and not ``Peano's Theorem''? \\(Hint: Do Peano's axioms work for a finite set?
+Do you think that someone's vocabulary fully determines their ability to count?)
 You can find a brief discussion of this phenomenon in an article by Butterworth\footnote{B. Butterworth (2004).
 What happens when you can't count past four?. \textit{The Guardian}. \href{https://www.theguardian.com/education/2004/oct/21/research.highereducation1}{https://www.theguardian.com/education/2004/oct/21/research.highereducation1}}.

 \ifdefined\solution \solution \textit{This question is designed to make students aware that what seems natural to you, might not be natural to someone else.
-It uses recent research from ethnomathematics to show students that even the basics of what we perceive as pure mathematics and counting were constructed in a social context.
+It uses recent research from ethnomathematics to show students that even the basics of what we perceive as pure mathematics and counting were constructed in a social context and that there is an ongoing scientific discussion about the role of language in mathematics and counting.
 It also teaches students that the Peano axioms don't work for a finite set of numbers.
 There cannot be a bijective map from a finite set into a strictly smaller set. \\ Additional commentary detailing the politics of this and other questions can be found in M\"uller and Chiodo\footnote{D. M\"uller, M. Chiodo (2023). \textit{Mathematical Artifacts have Politics: From Examples to Embedded Ethics.} \href{https://arxiv.org/abs/2308.04871}{https://arxiv.org/abs/2308.04871}} }